 Too / As Well / Also

-Though they have similar meanings, they are used in different positions in a sentence.
+"Too", "as well", and "also" have similar meanings, but they are used in different positions in a sentence.

 is normally used before the verb.
 However, As well

 - My brother not only goes to school; he also works part time for a company.

 - He is smart, and he is also a diligent employee.

 - My brother not only goes to school; he works part time for a company as well.

 - He is smart, and he is a diligent employee as well.

 - My brother not only goes to school; he works part time for a company too.